bockmancheung/bockmancheung.github.io/_pages/cv.md

 ------
 * Fall 2023 - , Daily Bruin Opinion Columnist
 * Fall 2023 - , Bruin Chamber Musicians Member <br>
-* Spring 2024 - Cofounder of Hour Salon, club focusing on discussions of ``issues of importance", in our times.
-(Spring 2024 - )
+* Spring 2024 - Cofounder of Hour Salon, club focusing on discussions of ``issues of importance" in our times.

 Publications
 ------